Written by Krisztina Binder (2nd edition, updated on 18.10.2018),

 Currently, with the exception of two specific measures for Iraq and Syria, there is no EU legislation covering the import of cultural goods from third countries entering the EU.
-The national legislation in this area introduced by some Member States are divergent.
-Therefore, an EU-level approach would ensure that imports of cultural goods are subject to uniform controls along all the EU external borders.
+Moreover, the national legislation introduced by some Member States in this area is divergent.

 |Proposal for a regulation of the European Parliament and of the Council on the import of cultural goods|